 Time: 3 -4 nights

-Where to stay: If you are travelling in a group I really recommend Air B’n’B for American road trips, it will cut your cost considerably and you will get much more centrally located accommodation for a fairer price.
-This apartment we stayed in was perfect for the number of nights we were there and our hosts were really great as well.
+Where to stay in Nashville: If you are travelling in a group I really recommend Air B’n’B for American road trips, it will cut your cost considerably and you will get much more centrally located accommodation for a fairer price.

 For new Air B’nB users: Use this link to receive £30 free credit: www.airbnb.co.uk/c/slouise65